meltwater/coerce/docs/API.md

 ## coerceArray

-Validate an array of objects are an instance of the expected type, or is are a valid constructor object for the requested type
+Validate an array of objects are an instance of the expected type, or are a valid constructor object for the requested type

 ### Parameters